encoredev/encore/docs/develop/errors.md

 Encore applications are encouraged to always use the `errs` package to manipulate errors.
-It supports wrapping errors to gradually add more error information, and lets you easily define both structured error details to return to external clients, as well as internal, key-value metadata for debugging and error handling.
+It supports wrapping errors to gradually add more error information, and lets you easily define both structured error details to return to external clients, as well as internal key-value metadata for debugging and error handling.

 ```go